 Next is the concept of being a chameleon.
 A CEO has many direct reports, and each of those direct reports thinks about the world differently.
 They parse information differently.
 They communicate differently.
 A great CEO is going to adjust their communication style to the style of the person they’re communicating with.
 Why is this?
 It’s because the people on your team aren’t going to adjust their style.
 This is not what people naturally do.
 So, for example, one of your direct reports is more auditory in nature.
 You are going to speak more to get your point across and confirm that they understand what you’re talking about.
 Others might be more visual, and you’re going to show them what you want to be done.
 There are many, many variations in how people absorb information—the chameleon CEO changes to adapt to their audience so they can get their point across.

 Improve the Clarity of Your Communication with Your Staff

 Another key factor in how to become a better CEO is the word clarity.
 Every single person in the company is looking for clarity on exactly what should I be doing?
 Rarely does this actually occur.
-There are many ways to get to clarity, but that’s a focus of a great CEO, to put in place those mechanisms to ensure that each of your direct reports has clarity on what they should be doing.
+There are many ways to get to clarity, but that’s a focus of a good CEO, to put in place those mechanisms to ensure that each of your direct reports has clarity on what they should be doing.
 Everyone below them and everyone below that should clearly understand what we’re here to be doing and how what are our key objectives and how we are going to measure ourselves against those objectives?
 Everybody wants that.
 And great CEOs provide that.